Thoughts on the CoE Starter Kit

 • PROD: install all the default and custom solutions as managed and leverage the kit in production.
 You can also eventually use a PRE-PROD environment if you want to test the deployment process.

 • Share the dashboard with relevant stakeholders.
 Make sure that relevant stakeholders have access and understand how to use it.
 A lot of unrest can be caused by uncertainty and not knowing how the platform is used.
-Make sure to leverage Row Level Security to only share what is relevant to each stakeholder though… Data privacy and regulations apply everywhere.
+You can leverage Row Level Security to only share what is relevant to each stakeholder though… Data privacy and regulations apply everywhere.
+I share some steps to proceed in this separate article.

 • Find the right frequency for upgrades.
 Upgrades are great, they also consume time.
 Review the release notes occasionally and judge for yourself whether it makes sense for your organization.